diptokumar/diptokumar/README.md

 - 👋 Hi, I’m @diptokumar
-- 👀 I’m interested in BackEnd programming in node js Javascript framework, .
+- 👀 I’m interested in BackEnd programming in node js Javascript framework.
 - 📫 How to reach me?
 Just drop a mail at diptakumar2@gmail.com

 <!---